TNTurnerLab/ACES/README.md

 **<span style="text-decoration:underline;"><a name="VGP"><h3>wgetfile_VGP.sh</h3></a></span>**

 This file contains the shell file that was used to pull all ‘*-unmasked.fa.gz’ files from the VGP rapid release archive.
 This shell file also contains the command used to extract the ‘*-unmasked.fa.gz’ files and move them into a working directory.
 Lastly, allowing for the files to then be unzipped through the gunzip *-unmasked.fa.gz.
-Modification to these commands are a must, and should occur before running.
+Modification to these commands is a must and should occur before running.
 The command used could be written into a snake, written directly onto the command line , or by running a file on the command line with code given in DOWNLOADING VGP AND ENSEMBL SPECIES FILES.Shell command is found in the Genomes folder.